 PR.com: Do you want to see her get married?

-PR.com: But the rest of that sentence would be, "
+PR.com: But the rest of that sentence would be, " but I'm lonely."

 Gene Simmons: Well you're not because being single means you can keep swinging your bat until you hit one.

 PR.com: At least your argument is well thought out.

 Gene Simmons: I think it is called man.

 PR.com: Does Shannon agree with all of your philosophies?

 Gene Simmons: Never.
 No one has the right to argue with me.
 I can open the discussion but nobody can sit there and there's no passing judgment.
 You accept the idea that you know people think in a certain way, because it's biology.

 PR.com: But there was an episode in your show

 Gene Simmons: You can't argue with a lion about why it wants to eat meat.
 It just does